+Anita Eisenstadt, Esq.
 Office of the General Counsel National Science Foundation 4201 Wilson Blvd., Suite 1265 Arlington, VA 22230

-This appeal on behalf of seriously stated by seriously stated.
+This appeal on behalf of Dr. is based on the fact that the OIG report is seriously flawed.
 I submit the following:

-- The OIG report does not address the fact that on documents submitted to the NSF.
-September.
-The act of forging scientific misconduct. - Other important documents including the original application were submitted to the NSF by the University of without signature. - The OIG report ignores the fact that was first found not guilty of "scientific misconduct" in a first report issued by the University/
+- The OIG report does not address the fact that Dr. signature was forged on documents submitted to the NSF.
+Dr. first discovered this last September.
+The act of forging Dr. signature is a felony and an act of scientific misconduct. - Other important documents including the original application were submitted to the NSF by the University of without Dr. signature. - The OIG report ignores the fact that Dr. was first found not guilty of "scientific misconduct" in a first report issued by the University Panel on

 August 15, 1996.
-This first report was given to 15, 1996.
+This first report was given to Dr. on or about August 15, 1996.

-- This first report was followed by an Addendum (with a reissue of the August 15 report) issued by the Johnson Panel on November 4, 1996.
+- This first report was followed by an Addendum (with a reissue of the August 15 report) issued by the Panel on November 4, 1996.
 The Addendum was based on two inconclusive affidavits belatedly submitted to the Panel between August 15, 1996 and November 4, 1996.
-Because is retired and was not on campus, he did not learn of the Addendum and affidavits until the following Spring. - The University has refused any rehearing or the right to appear before the Panel to rebut the Addendum and affidavits or the right to question the affiants.
+Because Dr. and was not on campus, he did not learn of the Addendum and affidavits until the following Spring. - The University has refused Dr. Panel to rebut the Addendum and affidavits or the right to question the affiants.
 It is the University's position that the Addendum of November 4, 1996 concluded the matter.
-All avenues of appeal by have been futile.
+All avenues of appeal by Dr. have been futile.